 Of course, we're getting ahead of ourselves.
 Film #9 hasn't even reached us yet, delayed as it is by the COVID-19 pandemic.
-Fast & Furious 9 has now shifted from April 2020 to May 2021 (at the time of writing), and will re-assert Vin Diesel's ace carjacker Dominic Toretto as the official face of the series.
+Fast & Furious 9 has now shifted from April 2020 to the 24th of June 2021 (at the time of writing), and will re-assert Vin Diesel's ace carjacker Dominic Toretto as the official face of the series.
 The ninth movie comes after a detour in the form of Hobbs & Shaw, which showcased side characters Luke Hobbs (Dwayne Johnson) and Deckard Shaw (Jason Statham).

 Given Diesel and Johnson's much-publicised falling out during the making of Fast & Furious 8, it remains to be seen if they'll share screentime again.
 Nevertheless, Deadline reports that the plan is to round up every prior cast member from the series for a gargantuan final blowout.
 The news that Lin is back will please the fans; he's steered all but two of the movies, having honed the shift from street racing bonanzas to full-blown heist-on-wheels epics.